UniBO-PRISMLab/c3po/README.md

     "description": "The WoT-ArrowHead Adapter converts Web Things to ArrowHead services and converts ArrowHEad services into Web Things"
 }
 ```

+## API Documentation

+The project API documentation can be consulted at <http://localhost:3334/docs-api> once the application is running.

 ## Configuration

 The WoT-ArrowHead Adapter configurations are defined in the  [config.json file](src/config/conf.json)